 The Helena Housing Authority, “HHA” is a non-profit agency established in 1938 by federal and state legislation to provide safe and affordable housing and related services to eligible, low-income families, the elderly, and the disabled.
-To view a dashboard of HHA demographics and community impact statistics, click here.

 As the largest landlord in Helena for more than 80 years, HHA has 366 Public Housing and 47 Affordable Housing units with end-to-end responsibility.
 The HHA also operates several Housing Choice Voucher programs (formally Section 8), qualified applicants can use vouchers to help pay rental costs for privately owned property.
 Similar programs include Permanent Supportive Housing; voucher based rental assistance for homeless individuals, and Mod Rehab; project based housing assistance.